MaastrichtU-IDS/dsri-documentation/docs/argo-install.md

 ## Test Argo

-Run Hello world workflow to test if argo has been properly installed.
+Run Hello world workflow to test if Argo has been properly installed.
+And take a look at the [examples provided by Argo](https://argoproj.github.io/docs/argo/examples/readme.html) to discover how to use the different features available.

 ```shell
 argo submit --watch https://raw.githubusercontent.com/argoproj/argo/master/examples/hello-world.yaml
 ```

-> You will need to select a project where Argo workflow has been installed.
+> You will need to be connected with the `oc` client, and select a project where Argo has been installed.

 ## Install the OpenShift client